-The Ngāti Kahu and Ngāti Kurī tribes had dwelt with Te Rarawa in the district for some decades before the Te Rarawa leader Nōpera Pana-kareao invited missionaries into the area.
-The land made available for purchase once held six pā.
+The Ngāti Kahu and Ngāti Kurī iwi had dwelt with Te Rarawa in the district for some decades at the time Te Rarawa leader Nōpera Pana-kareao invited missionaries into the area.
+The land made available for purchase once contained six pā.
 At the mission station, established in 1833 by Joseph Matthews and William Puckey, 61 chiefs signed the Treaty of Waitangi on 28 April 1840.
 Two early churches were replaced in 1887 by St Saviour’s Church.
-In its cemetery are the graves of the two missionaries and Nōpera.
+In its cemetery are the graves of Nōpera and the two missionaries.

-In the early years, Māori assisted with building, planting and road-making, and grew wheat and food crops.
+In the early post-treaty years, Māori assisted with building, planting and road-making, and grew wheat and food crops.
 They took their produce to Auckland markets in their vessel, the Fairy.
-A few Europeans arrived in the 1850s, and settlement expanded rapidly between 1870 and 1900, when kauri-gum diggers, including many from Dalmatia, set up.
-The Yugoslavian Social Club is a legacy of the district’s gum-digging days, as are the many Dalmatian surnames, sometimes held by descendants of Māori–Dalmatian unions.
+A few Europeans arrived in the 1850s, and European settlement expanded rapidly between 1870 and 1900 as kauri-gum diggers, including many from Dalmatia (now Croatia), set up.
+The Yugoslavian Social Club is a legacy of the district’s gum-digging days, as are the many Dalmatian surnames, some held by descendants of Māori–Dalmatian unions.
 Milling of native forest and flax made Kaitāia the Far North’s commercial centre by 1900.

 Township at the southern end of Ninety Mile Beach, 14 km south-west of Kaitāia.
 Situated on Ahipara Bay, Ahipara is 18 km north-west of Ahipara Hill, a former gum-digging area and now the site of a historic reserve.
-The Māori population of Ahipara in the 1950s was reported on (under the name Kōtare) by anthropologist Joan Metge, in A new Māori migration: rural and urban relations in northern New Zealand (1964).
+The Māori population of Ahipara in the 1950s was described (under the name Kōtare) by anthropologist Joan Metge in A new Māori migration: rural and urban relations in northern New Zealand (1964).

 Inlet 26 km south-west of Kaitāia.
 It is sometimes called the Herekino River as it is an estuary for many streams, rather than a harbour.
 The township of Herekino is at its head.
 The Herekino forest contains fern birds and one of the few stands of large kauri in the north.